ButterCMS/nextjs-starter-buttercms/README.md

 yarn dev
 ```

-Your blog should be up and running on [http://localhost:3000](http://localhost:3000)!
+Your starter project should be up and running on [http://localhost:3000](http://localhost:3000)!
 If it doesn't work, post on [GitHub discussions](https://github.com/vercel/next.js/discussions).

 ### Step 4.
 Try preview mode

+Your starter project is automatically configured to show draft changes saved in your Butter account when run locally or deploy to a hosting provider.
+To disable this behavior, set the following value in your .env file: PREVIEW=false.

 To try preview mode, [create a blog post](https://buttercms.com/post/):